No products in the cart.

 OPTIONAL SUPPLIES:

-- Watercolors or other coloring supplies
+• Watercolors or other coloring supplies

 We used watercolors to create pretty washed leaves in bright fall colors, but you can color yours any way you’d like.
 Using black in the negative space would be a great variation!

 Tip: Don’t have a printer handy?
-Draw or trace leaves onto watercolor paper and follow the same steps! - Cut out your leaf templates and begin building faces
+Draw or trace leaves onto watercolor paper and follow the same steps!

-Center your holes in the middle of the pages, about a half-inch from the top. - Use a glue gun to affix to 2 thin strips of cardstock to the cardboard
+Center your holes in the middle of the cards, about a half-inch from the top.

 We used a one-eighths-inch hole punch, so our paper strips were just a little thinner in width than that.

 For proper placement, lay a matching set of your hole-punched leaf pages onto the cardboard – centered and lined up next to each other.
 Make small dots on the cardboard with a pencil, in the middle of each hole punch.
-Glue one end of each paper strip onto the corresponding pencil marks. - Thread your leaf pages on the thin strips and glue the open ends down
+Glue one end of each paper strip onto the corresponding pencil marks.

 Et voila!
-A clever little flipbook your kiddos can use at home or at school for some matching halves practice!
+A clever little leaf-matching flipbook your kiddos can use at home or at school for some matching halves practice!

 This is a great indoor tabletop fall activity that you can pair with a practically zero-prep leaf scavenger hunt (using the same free printable!) for a complimentary outdoor experience.

 Down to try a little leaf art?
-You can use this same free printable to make For a few leaf-themed art projects try our autumn magic paper leaf wands and funny face paper leaf puppets.
+You can use this same free printable to make For a few leaf-themed art projects, try our autumn magic paper leaf wands and funny face paper leaf puppets.

 Love this download?
 Try our nature explorer printable pack!
 Filled with pages of outdoor observation and exploration prompts, it’s perfect for hours of self-led nature learning and play.